 For more information on allowances paid during family leaves, for how long the allowances are paid and how they are determined, visit Kela’s website.

-For periods on the parental allowance, you earn pension based on the annual earnings that your parental allowance is based on.
-Your annual income is calculated for the 12 calendar months before the calendar month in which your right to the parental allowance begins.
+For periods on daily allowances for parents, you earn pension based on the annual earnings that your daily allowances are based on.
+Your annual income is calculated for the 12 calendar months before the calendar month in which your right to the daily allowances begins.

 Your annual earnings include wage and salary income, salary for insurance purposes, YEL and MYEL income, certain benefits and certain benefits for loss of earnings.
 As a rule, Kela gets your earnings data from the Incomes Register or the insurance providers.
 Kela provides your earnings basis that is needed for calculating your pension.
 You can check your wage data from the Incomes Register.

-If you have no previous earnings and your parental allowance is therefore the amount of the minimum daily allowance, or if your monthly pensionable earnings (multiplied by 1.21) are less than 815.78 euros, your pension for periods of child care is always based on monthly earnings of at least 815.78 euros (in 2023).
+Your pension is based on a monthly income of at least 857.15 euros (in 2024) if you have no previous earnings from work and you get the minimum amount of the daily allowances for parents, or if your monthly earnings that form the basis of your benefit (multiplied by 1.21) are less than 857.15 euros.
 The calculator does not consider situations in which you are paid a minimum daily allowance because you work or for some other reason.

-Your pension accrues from an earnings basis multiplied by 1.21 also if your employer pays you a wage while you receive a parental allowance.
-You accrue pension for your wage in the regular manner while the basis of your allowance is multiplied by a factor of 0.21.
-Since wages you are paid during periods of the parental allowance does not significantly affect the amount of pension you earn, the calculator does not separately consider the wage you are paid while receiving a parental allowance.
+Your pension accrues from an earnings basis multiplied by 1.21 also if your employer pays you a wage while you receive daily allowances for parents.
+You accrue pension for your wage in the regular manner while the basis of your daily allowances is multiplied by a factor of 0.21.
+Since wages you are paid during periods of the daily allowances for parents do not significantly affect the amount of pension you earn, the calculator does not separately consider the wage you are paid while receiving daily allowances for parents.

 Pension during period of child home care allowance